TheorySpectroPy/SpectroPy/README.md

 **Outputs**:
 - `EPSILON_<freq>.dat`: A log file containing the dielectric tensor for each displacement.
-- `dielectric_derivatives_<freq>.dat`: The final calculated atomic Raman tensors (dielectric tensor derivatives) for the specified frequency.
+- `dielectric_derivatives_<freq>.dat`: The final calculated atomic Raman tensors (dielectric tensor derivatives with respect to the atomic displacements) for the specified frequency.

 ### Step 6: Calculate the Final Spectrum